-Dissertation requirements are outlined in the Graduate Catalog (under Thesis and Dissertation).
-Detailed thesis format requirements are specified by the Graduate College at the following webpage: http://nau.edu/GradCol/Student-Resources/Theses-and-Dissertations/.
+The School of Forestry has adopted Manuscript Dissertations: a series of manuscripts either submitted, or prepared for submission, to professional refereed journals, with additional introductory and concluding chapters in the Graduate College-approved format.
+Detailed format requirements are specified by the Graduate College at the following webpage: http://nau.edu/GradCol/Student-Resources/Theses-and-Dissertations/.
 The student is expected to conform to the style of presentation currently accepted by the Graduate College in preparing all drafts of a dissertation.